|Support||Help Desk, Phone & Knowledge Base|

 Speed and Security

-Like I mentioned in both my Shopify and BigCommerce reviews, speed is extremely important in eCommerce.
+Like I mentioned in both my Shopify review, speed is extremely important in eCommerce.
 Customers simply have no patience waiting for a page to load.
 Study after study points to the fact that conversion rates plummet when you get into the 4ish second page load time.

 It’s so important that Google actually built it into their organic search algorithm.
 And getting the speed right on a website with lots of graphics and a large database (as all eCommerce stores have) can be tricky if you don’t know where or how to look.
 By using Volusion as an eCommerce platform, your store is hosted on their servers which are specifically optimized to run your site quickly.